-3.00 IMPACT ASSESSMENT AND RISK MANAGEMENT 3.01 Any decisions made which involve the Council's assets and its Capital Programme often have very large and long term financial implications.
+4.00 RISK MANAGEMENT 4.01 Any decisions made which involve the Council's assets and its Capital Programme often have very large and long term financial implications.
 As it seeks approval for its Capital Programme, the Council is required to produce indicators assessing the affordability, prudence and sustainability of the capital plans.
-These are called the Prudential Indicators and are included in the Capital Strategy report.
+These are called the Prudential Indicators and are included in the Capital Strategy report also included on this agenda.